Modernization is a continuous process.

 In computing, a legacy system is an old method, technology, computer system, or application program, “of, relating to, or being a previous or outdated computer system, yet still in use.

 Windows XP is a popular example of a legacy system that is no longer supported by Microsoft.

 There are many ways you can modernize your legacy system.
 Modernization doesn’t mean only replacement.
-The best approach to modernization depends on the actual requirement or a problem you are trying to address.
+The best approach to modernization depends on the actual requirement or problem you are trying to address.
 The problems/issues may or may not be seen directly.
-There can be skills shortage, performance issues, or inability to cope up with the new environment.
+There can be skills shortages, performance issues, or an inability to cope with the new environment.

 When you are using old technologies, you may encounter slow loading speed, not-so-good UI/UX, and troublesome maintenance and updates.
 This all affects overall system performance.

 With modernization, the IT backbone of the business can become more scalable, flexible, and easier to maintain.
 By using the latest tools and technologies, organizations can drastically improve performance such as faster load time, increased speed of services, best user experience, no downtime, and the ability to manage a higher workload.

 There are many tools and platforms that have come to the end of their lives.
 The support and updates are no longer available from their vendors.
 This obsolete tools/platforms are one of the biggest barriers to digital transformation.
 Using old/outdated technologies increases the risk of downtime and maintenance costs.
 Gradually, the skills required to maintain the system will be no longer available in the market.
 You may find it difficult to handle or upgrade it.
 The cost of maintenance is comparatively high than the modern infrastructure.
 Optimized cost is one of the noteworthy benefits of the modernization process.